bjornmeansbear/lectureScripts/theLibreDesigner.md

 Some Content Warnings:

 - I will be derogatory towards neoliberalism
-- I will mention Marx, Communism, Henry George, Mutual Aid, Peter Kroptopkin, and other socialist, anarchist and libertarian thinkers
+- I will probably mention Marx, Communism, Henry George, Mutual Aid, Peter Kroptopkin, and other socialist, anarchist and libertarian thinkers
-- I will bring up issues of structural racism and sexism
+- I will probably bring up issues of classism, structural racism, and sexism

-- ???
+Hopefully you know what you're here for!

 The foundations to the Free/Libre Open Source arena has several interesting connections to the greater domain of Graphic Design.
 As such, I continue to be surprised how little our discipline seems to know about and partake in this world -- outside of web design.

 I will talk too long about the foundations for F/LOS if I get into it, so I'll skip over some backstory for now -- but! the start of free/libre open source is partially related to graphic deisgning.

-There is a great anecdote about Donal Knuth and being so offended by the bad typesetting of his computer programming books that he decides to invent a typesetting/layout program and magical font to draw all other fonts; this becomes TeX and Metafont, super great ideas that you can still use today ...
+There is a great anecdote about Donald Knuth and being so offended by the bad typesetting of his computer programming books that he decides to invent a typesetting/layout program and magical font to draw all other fonts; this becomes TeX and Metafont, super great ideas that you can still use today ...
 And then the origins of freesoftware and GNU are that Richard Stallman is so upset that Xerox won't share the firmware code for a printer that isn't working right, he flies into an ideological, libertarian rage, quits his job, and vows never to make or use non-free software...

 If you want to investigate this all more; I highly recommend finding out more about Donald Knuth -- he is just an amazing person -- and Tex and MetaFont -- or even trying to use TeX (MacTex, LaTex, ConTeXt or some other fork)...
 If you like HTML and CSS you'll probably like "designing" documents in TeX. > check out Overleaf <https://www.overleaf.com/>.
 There are some cool old videos of him showing people how to use computers in the 80s...